 Once you have a plan for training them and getting their workspace set up, you’ll have some paperwork and legalities to take care of.

 Required onboarding paperwork:

-- An I-9 Employment Eligibility form should be completed on the first day of employment for each employee and needs to be retained in a separate file for at least 3 years after the date of employment or at least one year after termination.
+- An I-9 Employment Eligibility form should be completed on the first day of employment for each employee and needs to be retained in a separate file for at least three years after the date of employment or at least one year after termination.

 - An employee’s W-4 form tells payroll how much federal income tax needs to be withheld from your employee’s paycheck.
 You’ll need this on day one as well.
 W-4s need to be retained for a minimum of four years.
 If your state collects state income tax, you’ll also need the appropriate form filled in from your employee.

 - If you have hired your new employee as an independent contractor, she or he will have to complete a W-9 form.
 This information is necessary for filing a year-end 1099-NEC Form required by law.

 Additional onboarding paperwork: